Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Simulation Studies

+We provide in Figure \ref{fig:SIM2eg} an example on the MAP estimates via the reSAVE procedure on the state path and volatilities from a randomly selected TS simulated at $\zeta=10, c_1=0.1, \eta_{12}=\eta_{21}=0.1$ with Bernoulli NI ($p=0.02$) vs.~without, along with the benchmark results from the MS-GARCH model.
+When there is no external perturbation in the TS, the Bernoulli NI does not negatively affect the volatility and state estimation; when there is, the Bernoulli NI improves the accuracy in the state and volatility estimation.
+This observation suggests that the Bernoulli NI is a ``intelligent'' technique, only doing its tricks when needed and is silent otherwise.
+As for the MS-GARCH model, the volatilities tend to be over-estimated and there are more mis-predicted states compared to using the COMS-GARCH process.

-The |bias| of the predicted states and the relative \%|bias| of the estimated volatilities averaged over 1000 time points and 20 repetitions are summarized in Figure \ref{fig:SIM2no}.
-The |bias| of the predicted states is the absolute difference between the true state (either 0 or 1) at each time point and its predicted state (averaged over the last 200 iterations of the CROPS algorithm) averaged over all 1000 time points and 20 repetitions.
-In all the examined scenarios, the accuracy of path identification and volatility estimation is significantly improved with a proper NI rate $p$ than without Bernoulli NI (the cross symbols).
-In this simulation study, the smallest $l_1$ loss is attained around $p=0.01 \sim 0.02$ and continuously increasing $p$ does not seem to further the prediction accuracy, implying that selecting a proper choice of $p$ -- such as via the CV procedure in Algorithm \ref{alg:cv} -- is critical for a useful implementation of CROPS.
-The findings with the perturbed TS data are similar.
+To examine the effectiveness of the reSAVE procedure in improving the state path and volatility estimation, we summarized in Figure \ref{fig:SIM2no} the state mis-prediction rate and the relative \%|bias| of the estimated volatilities over the 1,000 time points per TS and the 50 TS repetitions .
+In all the examined simulation scenarios, the accuracy of the path identification and volatility estimation is significantly improved with a proper Bernoulli NI rate $p$ than without NI.
+The smallest mis-prediction rate (8\% $\sim$ 17\%) and volatility estimation bias (12\% $\sim$ 25\%) are achieved around $p$ at $0.01\sim 0.02$ in most scenarios; and further increasing $p$ does not seem to improve the prediction accuracy, implying that selecting a proper choice of $p$ -- such as via the CV procedure in Algorithm \ref{alg:cv} -- is important.
+In addition, how much the Bernoulli NI helps in reducing the prediction bias relates to $\zeta$ (gaps between two adjacent time points), $\bs\eta$ (transition parameters), and the values of $\Theta$.